MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

 * Q4: Estimate Gaussian Mixture Model (GMM) using neural network

 ### Programming Section
-* Q5: Implementing Principal Component Analysis (PCA) from scratch, and use it to reduce dimensionality of fashion-MNIST dataset
+* Q5: Implementing Principal Component Analysis (PCA) from scratch, and using it to reduce the dimensionality of the fashion-MNIST dataset
 * Q6: GMM density estimation for the MNIST dataset
 * Q7: Clustering customers dataset using k-means algorithm.
-Also find optimal value of k using diffrent methods and score functions, such as:
+Also find the optimal value of k using different methods and score functions, such as:
     - K-means Distortion and Elbow Method
-    - Silhoutte Score
+    - Silhouette Score
-    - Dacies-Bouldin Index
+    - Davies-Bouldin Index
     - Calinski-Harabasz Index
     - Dunn Index